What Is A 10 16

 Q: What are some real-world examples where 10⁻¹⁶ is relevant?

 A: Direct real-world applications of exactly 10⁻¹⁶ are less common than values in the same general range.
-However, the scale is crucial in understanding phenomena like nuclear interactions, where the size of the nucleus is on the order of femtometers (10⁻¹⁵ m), and certain quantum mechanical processes which occur at even smaller scales.
+Even so, the scale is crucial in understanding phenomena like nuclear interactions, where the size of the nucleus is on the order of femtometers (10⁻¹⁵ m), and certain quantum mechanical processes which occur at even smaller scales.

 Q: How do I perform calculations with numbers expressed in scientific notation?